 DO NOT use a blank wall.
 In a word it is BORING.

-My home study is now doubling as a TV Skype studio and sometimes it can take some off-air trial and error to fine tune the audio, lighting and set-up and fortunately that can also all be done via Skype.
+My home study is now doubling as a TV Skype studio and sometimes it can take some off-air trial and error to fine-tune the audio, lighting and set-up, fortunately, that can also all be done via Skype.